-Many retail stores are already equipped with Demand Controlled Ventilation systems, or DCV, which vary the amount of outdoor air introduced based on the measured CO2 levels in the space or return air stream.
-These systems are designed to adjust the outdoor air intake system to reflect the actual occupancy of the building at any given time, rather than simply bringing in a fixed amount of outdoor air to meet minimum code requirements.
+Many modern office buildings are equipped with Demand Controlled Ventilation systems or DCV, which vary the amount of outdoor air introduced based on the measured CO2 levels in the space or return air stream.
+These systems are design to adjust the outdoor air intake system to reflect the actual occupancy of the building at any given time, rather than simply bringing in a fixed amount of outdoor air to meet minimum code requirements.
 DCV systems were introduced primarily as an energy conservation measure to ensure that the central HVAC system was not bringing in any more outdoor air than was necessary to maintain acceptable indoor air quality levels, generally defined to be indicated by <1,000 ppm total CO2 concentration or <600 ppm above the outdoor ambient CO2 concentration level.
 (Outdoor air typically contains between 350 and 450 ppm CO2.)

 While the CDC has recommended disabling DCV systems, it is Schnackel Engineers' recommendation that they be maintained, and even installed if they are not already present, to help ensure that the maximum amount of outdoor air is being introduced during periods of high occupancy.
-However, in lieu of a typical pre-COVID-19 set point of 1,000 to 1,200 ppm total CO2, these systems should be lowered to a 600 ppm maximum set point to effectively double the amount of fresh air delivered to the space when the building is heavily occupied.
+However, in lieu of a typical pre-COVID-19 set point of 1,000 to 1,200 ppm total CO2, these systems should be lowered to a 600 ppm maximum set point to effectively double the amount of fresh air delivery to the space when the building is heavily occupied.
 As a general rule of thumb, a doubling of the ventilation rate will cut the concentration of contaminants in the air by approximately 50%.
-The system can then scale back the fresh air delivery during periods of lower occupancy or high outdoor ambient conditions, without requiring any manual intervention in the control of the system.
-The addition of a pre- and post-occupancy purge cycle will provide an even further reduction in the space contaminant levels.
+The system can then scale back the fresh air delivery somewhat during periods of lower occupancy or high outdoor ambient conditions, without requiring any manual intervention in the control of the system.

-During periods of economizer operation (mild weather conditions), outdoor air rates rise to as high 100% of the supply air quantity, providing excellent air change rates (>10 AC/hr), better indoor air quality and lower energy costs.
-Any system that is not already equipped with an air side economizer, should be analyzed to determine if it can be retrofitted for both energy conservation and contaminant control improvement reasons.
+During periods of economizer operation (mild weather conditions), outdoor air rates rise to as high 100% of the supply air quantity, providing excellent air change rates

+(>10 AC/hr), better indoor air quality and lower energy costs.
+Any system that is not already equipped with an air side economizer, should be analyzed to determine if it can be retrofitted for both energy conservation and viral control improvement reasons.

 Terminal unit systems which rely on Dedicated Outdoor Air Systems (DOAS) may be more challenging when it comes to increasing the ventilation rate.
 DOAS units are typically designed to within a fairly narrow band of the code prescribed minimum outdoor air ventilation rates and therefore would require significant modifications or even unit replacement to achieve the higher ventilation rates necessary to achieve effective airborne pathogen dilution.
-In addition, most DOAS units in a retail setting are controlled by the Landlord, requiring a coordinated, facility-wide approach to infection control.